FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 ```
 3. Open bluetooth management
 <img src="Images/blueman.jpg" width="600"/>
-4. open your joystick controller and boot it to wireless pairing mode.
+4. Open your joystick controller and boot it to wireless pairing mode.
 Instructions are printed on the back of the box.
 5. While your controller is double flashing, click the search button in the bluetooth manager.
 You should be able to find your controller.
 Right click on the controller and select connect.
 Once connected, your controller LED should turn blue.
 <img src="Images/blueman_manager.jpg" width="600"/>